UK Digital ID

-A digital ID scheme (also known "BritCard" or "Brit Card") for adult residents of the United Kingdom was announced by the prime minister, Keir Starmer, on 25 September 2025.
-The Starmer government hope to introduce it as part of their attempts to tackle the rise in illegal migrant crossings in small boats across the English Channel and for it to be a mandatory requirement to prove the right to work.
+A proposed digital ID scheme (also known as "BritCard" or "Brit Card") for adult residents of the United Kingdom was announced by prime minister Keir Starmer on 25 September 2025.
+The Starmer government stated that introducing it was part of their plan to tackle the rise in illegal migrant crossings in small boats across the English Channel, and that it was to be mandatory to prove the right to work.

-The proposals for digital ID has received opposition from Labour MPs and other political leaders due to concerns around the possible infringement of civil liberties, with Big Brother Watch describing the plans as "wholly unBritish" and creating a "domestic mass surveillance infrastructure".
+The proposals for digital ID received opposition from Labour MPs and other political leaders due to concerns around the possible infringement of civil liberties, with Big Brother Watch describing the plans as "wholly unBritish" and creating a "domestic mass surveillance infrastructure".
 It has been compared to the abandoned voluntary ID card scheme of former prime minister Tony Blair.
-A petition against mandatory digital ID cards has reached 2.9 million signatures as of 23 October 2025.
+A petition against mandatory digital ID cards had 2.9 million signatures as of 23 October 2025.

+The government backed down on the card being compulsory in January 2026, stating that other forms of identification would also be acceptable to prove the right to work.
+In July 2026, incoming Prime Minister Andy Burnham pledged to scrap the scheme to focus on other priorities.

 Background

-A previous national ID card scheme was passed in 2006 by Labour, however it was repealed by the Conservative/Liberal Democrat Coalition in 2011.
-In 2024, the then home secretary Yvette Cooper said that ID cards were not in the manifesto and not their approach, in response to Tony Blair's calls for digital ID, which he promoted as a method to tackle immigration, although he admitted the idea was 'scary'.
+A previous national ID card scheme had been passed in 2006 by the Labour government, but repealed by the Conservative/Liberal Democrat Coalition in 2011.
+In 2024, home secretary Yvette Cooper said that ID cards were not in the manifesto and not their approach, in response to Tony Blair's calls for digital ID, which he promoted as a method to tackle immigration, although he admitted the idea was 'scary'.
 Blair's Tony Blair Institute for Global Change continued to call for digital ID in 2025, with Blair arguing that British people would sacrifice privacy for efficiency.
 In April 2025, an open letter signed by over 40 Labour MPs called for ministers to introduce digital IDs.
 In September, the Tony Blair Institute proposed a 'super ID card' to consolidate public interactions with the government into one place, such as for reporting potholes and applying for benefits.

 Implementation

-Prime Minister Keir Starmer announced the digital ID scheme, also temporarily dubbed the "BritCard" or "Brit Card", on 25 September 2025 for all residents of the United Kingdom.
-The Starmer ministry plans to introduce the ID scheme by the end of the parliamentary term in 2029 as part of its attempts to tackle the rise in illegal migrant crossings in small boats across the English Channel.
+Prime Minister Keir Starmer announced the digital ID scheme, also temporarily dubbed the "BritCard", on 25 September 2025 for all residents of the United Kingdom.
+The Starmer ministry planned to introduce the ID scheme by the end of the parliamentary term in 2029 as part of its attempts to tackle illegal migrant crossings in small boats across the English Channel.
 After the announcement, the work and pensions secretary Pat McFadden identified the Estonian identity card as a model for the scheme and said that British forms of identity had not kept apace with technological developments.
-The ID will be mandatory for right to work checks in the UK, however the government has stated people will not be required to carry it, or asked to produce it.
-Chief Secretary to the Prime Minister Darren Jones has suggested digital ID could have much wider uses in the future.
+The ID would be mandatory for right to work checks in the UK, however the government stated people would not be required to carry it, or asked to produce it.
+Chief Secretary to the Prime Minister Darren Jones suggested digital ID could have much wider uses in the future.